ux-designers/ux-designers.github.io/README.md

 1.  **Cancel Commands in Terminal**

-    if a command continously runs and does not stop enter in terminal
+    if a command continously runs and does not stop enter in terminal:

     ```
     cmd+c
     ```

 ## 🚀 How to Publish